-Upon reception of an IKE_AUTH request message (tunnel establishment request) from the WLAN UE, the PDG shall contact the 3GPP AAA Server as specified in 3GPP TS 29.234 [3] in order to retrieve service authorization and authentication information for the WLAN UE requesting the establishment of the tunnel.
+Upon reception of an IKE\AUTH request message (tunnel establishment request) from the WLAN UE, the PDG shall contact the 3GPP AAA Server as specified in 3GPP TS 29.234 [3] in order to retrieve service authorization and authentication information for the WLAN UE requesting the establishment of the tunnel.

-Upon successful authorization and authentication, the PDG shall accept the tunnel establishment request by sending the IKE AUTH response message and including the allocated remote IP address in the 'Configuration' payload.
+Upon successful authorization and authentication, the PDG shall accept the tunnel establishment request by sending the IKE\AUTH response message and including the allocated remote IP address in the 'Configuration' payload.
+The PDG shall increment its maintained count of the number of tunnels for that user

-Upon, authentication failure the PDG shall reject the tunnel establishment request by sending the IKE_AUTH response message with the Notify payload set to 'AUTHENTICATION FAILED'.
+Upon, authentication failure the PDG shall reject the tunnel establishment request by sending the IKE\AUTH response message with the Notify payload set to 'AUTHENTICATION FAILED'.